dmfrodrigues/feup-lpoo-proj/docs/README.md

 ![](images/state-diagram.svg)

 #### Consequences
-This use of the State pattern has the benefit of changing the behaviour of `Game` in an orderly fashion, according to its current state (to have the appropriate input/output possibilities for a menu, a scoreboard, in-game, etc.)
+This use of the State pattern has the benefit of changing the behavior of `Game` in an orderly fashion, according to its current state (to have the appropriate input/output possibilities for a menu, a scoreboard, in-game, etc.)

 <a name="command-composite-arenacontroller"><a/>